CIBC-Internal/python/Doc/library/re.rst

    Make the ``'.'`` special character match any character at all, including a newline; without this flag, ``'.'`` will match anything *except* a newline.
+   Corresponds to the inline flag ``(?s)``.

 .. data:: X
           VERBOSE

-   This flag allows you to write regular expressions that look nicer.
-Whitespace within the pattern is ignored, except when in a character class or preceded by an unescaped backslash, and, when a line contains a ``'#'`` neither in a character class or preceded by an unescaped backslash, all characters from the leftmost such ``'#'`` through the end of the line are ignored.
+   This flag allows you to write regular expressions that look nicer and are more readable by allowing you to visually separate logical sections of the pattern and add comments.
+Whitespace within the pattern is ignored, except when in a character class, or when preceded by an unescaped backslash, or within tokens like ``*?``, ``(?:`` or ``(?P<...>``.
+   When a line contains a ``#`` that is not in a character class and is not preceded by an unescaped backslash, all characters from the leftmost such ``#`` through the end of the line are ignored.

-   That means that the two following regular expression objects that match a decimal number are functionally equal::
+   This means that the two following regular expression objects that match a decimal number are functionally equal::

       a = re.compile(r"""\d +  # the integral part